 The Project dashboard shows you a summary of all the changes we have observed for the last few days.
 This includes any changes to any files and also any git commands (commits, pushes, fetches) that we've seen.

 My project dashboard

 We also show you what branch you're currently on, if there are uncommitted changes (sort of like

-git status) and allow you to quick commit from here, but we'll cover that more in the Git Client docs.
+git status) and allow you to quick commit from here, but we'll cover that more in the Broken link docs.

 Working directory history player